Delinquent Property Taxes

 Paying Your Delinquent Taxes

-By Mail.
 Send your payment to Property Tax Department, P.O.
 Box 545100, Orlando, FL 32854.
-Pay by certified check made payable to “Scott Randolph”.
+Pay by certified/ cashier's check, money order, attorney/title company, or escrow/trust check made payable to “Scott Randolph”.